TeamDsYkX/EverythingTycoonRoblox/README.md

 Remember to follow Github's [Terms of Service](https://docs.github.com/en/site-policy/github-terms/github-terms-of-service) when contributing.

-This repository has no licensed, and thus is **not** Open Source or Free If a repository has no license.
+This repository is not licensed, and thus is **not** Open Source or Free If a repository has no license.
 You  **cannot**  modify or redistribute this repository without  **explicit**  permission from the copyright holder.
 You are however **allowed** to modify this repository only to contribute to the parent project, found at https://github.com/TeamDsYkX/EverythingTycoonRoblox.
 **GitHub only allows you to fork this repository, and view the code, but nothing more.** However, I request that you do **not** fork this repository, but instead create a new branch.